jsindt/intro-hpc-life-scientists-2021/_episodes/22-GROMACS-part3.md

 ---
-title: "PRACTICAL: Benchmarking Molecular Dynamics Using GROMACS"
+title: "PRACTICAL: Benchmarking Molecular Dynamics Using GROMACS 3"
 teaching: 10
 exercises: 20
 questions:
-- "To be determined"
+- "What is multithreading?"
+- "How does load balancing affect GROMACS performance?"
 objectives:
+- "Understand what hyperthreading is, and how to use it on ARCHER2."
+- "Learn how to disable GROMACS dynamic load-balancing."
+keypoints:
 - ""
-- ""
-keypoints:
-- "To be determined"
 ---

-## Hybrid MPI and OpenMP jobs on ARCHER2

-When running hybrid MPI (with the individual tasks also known as ranks or processes) and OpenMP (with multiple threads) jobs you need to leave free cores between the parallel tasks launched using `srun` for the multiple OpenMP threads that will be associated with each MPI task.

-As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads.
-The value of `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.

-As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores are used).
-Here we use the standard OpenMP control setting `OMP_PLACES=cores` to specify that placement should be on the basis of cores.
+## Two hardware threads per core

+The `--hint=nomultithread` asks SLURM to ignore the possibility of running two threads per core.
+If we remove this option, this makes available  256 "cpus" per node (2 threads per core in hardware).
+To run 8 MPI tasks with 1 task per NUMA region running 32 OpenMP threads, the script would look like:

 ```
-#!/bin/bash
+#!/usr/bin/env bash

 #SBATCH --partition=standard
-#SBATCH --qos=standard
 #SBATCH --time=00:10:00

-#SBATCH --nodes=2
+#SBATCH --nodes=1
 #SBATCH --ntasks-per-node=8
-#SBATCH --cpus-per-task=16

-#SBATCH --hint=nomultithread
+#SBATCH --hint=multithread
 #SBATCH --distribution=block:cyclic

+#SBATCH --cpus-per-task=32

 module load epcc-job-env
 module load xthi/1.0

 export OMP_PLACES=cores
-export OMP_NUM_THREADS=16
+export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-srun xthi
+srun gmx_mpi mdrun -ntomp $SLURM_CPUS_PER_TASK -s benchMEM.tpr
 ```
-{: .language-bash}

-Each ARCHER2 compute node is made up of 8 NUMA (*Non Uniform Memory Access*) regions (4 per socket) with 16 cores in each region.
-Programs where the threads span multiple NUMA regions are likely to be *less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
-Effectively, this means one of the following options for nodes where all cores are used:

-* 8 MPI tasks per node and 16 OpenMP threads per task: equivalent to 1 MPI task per NUMA region
-* 16 MPI tasks per node and 8 OpenMP threads per task: equivalent to 2 MPI tasks per NUMA region
-* 32 MPI tasks per node and 4 OpenMP threads per task: equivalent to 4 MPI tasks per NUMA region
-* 64 MPI tasks per node and 2 OpenMP threads per task: equivalent to 8 MPI tasks per NUMA region
+Note: physical cores appear as affinity 0-127, while the extra "logical" cores are numbered 128-255.
+Logical cores 0 and 128 occupy the same physical core etc.

-> ## Two hardware threads per core
+> ## Multithreading and GROMACS?
 >
-> The `--hint=nomultithread` asks SLURM to ignore the possibility of running
-> two threads per core.
-If we remove this option, this makes available  256
-> "cpus" per node (2 threads per core in hardware).
-Can you write a script
-> to run 8 MPI tasks with 1 task per NUMA region running 32 OpenMP threads?
-> Note: physical cores appear as affinity 0-127, while the extra "logical"
-> cores are numbered 128-255.
-Logical cores 0 and 128 occupy the same physical
-> core etc.
+> Staring with the MPI-only case first, how does enabling multithreading
+> affect GROMACS performance?
 >
->> ## Solution
->> ```
->>
->> #!/usr/bin/env bash
->>
->> #SBATCH --partition=standard
->> #SBATCH --time=00:20:00
->>
->> #SBATCH --nodes=2
->> #SBATCH --ntasks-per-node=8
->>
->> #SBATCH --hint=multithread
->> #SBATCH --distribution=block:cyclic
->>
->> #SBATCH --cpus-per-task=32
->>
->> module load epcc-job-env
->> module load xthi/1.0
->>
->> export OMP_PLACES=cores
->> export OMP_NUM_THREADS=32
->>
->> srun xthi
->> ```
-> {: .solution}
+> What about the performance of hybrid MPI+OpenMP jobs?
 {: .challenge}

+## Load balancing

+GROMACS performs dynamic load balancing when it deems necessary.
+Can you tell from your md.log files so far whether it has been doing so, and what it calculated the load imbalance was before deciding to do so?

+To demonstrate the effect of the load imbalance counteracted by GROMACS’s dynamic load balancing scheme, investigate what happens when this is turned off by including the `-dlb no` option to `gmx_mpi mdrun`.

+{% include links.md %}